changhsinlee/changhsinlee.github.io/_posts/2019-04-03-agile-ds-scrum-kanban.md

 tags: [data-science, agile, methodology]
 ---

 Scrum is one of the most popular Agile framework.
-Data scientist from different companies, however, have been saying that Scrum does not work for data science projects.
+Data scientist from different teams, however, have been telling me that Scrum does not work for data science projects.
 Why is that?

 In this post, I want to examine the two most common Agile framework: Scrum and Kanban, their fundamental difference, and how they apply to data science.